skagur-k/nix-config/modules/shared/README.md

 ## Shared
-Much of the code running on MacOS or NixOS is actually found here.
+Much of the code running on MacOS is actually found here.

 This configuration gets imported by both modules.
 Some configuration examples include `git`, `zsh`, `vim`, and `tmux`.